syncfusion-content/winui-docs/winui/AutoComplete/Searching-Filtering.md

 The `AutoComplete` control provides support to apply your own custom filter logic to suggests the items based on your filter criteria by using the [FilterBehavior](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Editors.SfAutoComplete.html#Syncfusion_UI_Xaml_Editors_SfAutoComplete_FilterBehavior) and [SearchBehavior](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Editors.SfAutoComplete.html#Syncfusion_UI_Xaml_Editors_SfAutoComplete_SearchBehavior) property.
 The default value of `FilterBehavior` and `SearchBehavior` is `null`.

-Now, lets create custom filtering class to apply our own filter logic to `AutoComplete` control by following steps.
+Now, let's create a custom filtering class to apply your filter logic to `AutoComplete` control by following steps.

 **Step 1:** Create a class that derives from the [IAutoCompleteFilterBehavior](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Editors.AutoCompleteFilterBehavior.html) interface.